nin0-dev/Docs/src/content/docs/storing-data/index.md

 :::tip
 Your setting's key will also be the user-facing name for the setting, and should be in `camelCase` (first word lowercase, others start with uppercase, no spaces).

 Vencord will turn the key into a Title Case name.
+Keep this in mind while naming your settings.
 :::

 :::note